tgteacher/numerical-methods-a1/README.md

 * [GitHub](https://guides.github.com/)

 In particular, you will have to be able to:
-1. /Clone/ a Git repository from GitHub: find the URL of a GitHub repository and clone it using `git clone <repo_url>`.
+1. *Clone* a Git repository from GitHub: find the URL of a GitHub repository and clone it using `git clone <repo_url>`.
-2. /Commit/ modifications to a local clone of a Git repository: `git add <file>` and `git commit -m "message"`.
+2. *Commit* modifications to a local clone of a Git repository: `git add <file>` and `git commit -m "message"`.
-3. /Push/ modifications from your local clone to the origin repository on GitHub: `git push`.
+3. *Push* modifications from your local clone to the origin repository on GitHub: `git push`.

 ## Assignment submission